Biography.

 Bakari Mustafa - Entrepreneur, Technologist, and Former Refugee

-Bakari Mustafa is an African-born Australian entrepreneur, technologist, and former refugee.
-He was born in Burundi, a small country located in central Africa, but grew up in Malawi, a country located in South-eastern Africa.
-Bakari settled in a UNHCR refugee camp in Malawi and migrated to Australia in 2015 after being granted asylum by the Australian government.
+I am an African-born Australian entrepreneur, technologist, and former refugee.
+Born in Burundi, Central Africa, I grew up in Malawi, South-eastern Africa.
+After living in a UNHCR refugee camp in Malawi, I migrated to Australia in 2015 upon being granted asylum by the Australian government.

 What I’m Working On

 Currently, I serve on the leadership team at Networking African-Australians, a Melbourne-based community organization dedicated to empowering African-Australian youth.
-Through our programs—including homework clubs, leadership camps, and mentorship initiatives—we provide students with the skills, experiences, and support they need to thrive in education, develop leadership capabilities, and build meaningful careers.
+Through our programs—including homework clubs, leadership camps, and mentorship initiatives—we provide students with the skills, experiences, and support they need to succeed in education and build meaningful careers.

-In April 2025, we successfully hosted a transformative three-day leadership camp at Mount Eliza for 34 African-Australian students, creating lasting impact through workshops on confidence-building, teamwork, mental health, and cultural identity.
+In April 2025, we hosted a three-day leadership camp at Mount Eliza for 34 African-Australian students, focusing on confidence-building, teamwork, mental health, and cultural identity.

 Past Work & Impact